syncfusion-content/blazor-docs/blazor/scheduler/how-to/blazor-web-assembly-scheduler.md

+---
+layout: post
+title: How to Blazor Web Assembly Scheduler in Blazor Scheduler Component | Syncfusion
+description: Checkout and learn about Blazor Web Assembly Scheduler in Blazor Scheduler component of Syncfusion, and more details.
+platform: Blazor
+control: Scheduler
+documentation: ug
+---

 # Getting Started with Blazor WebAssembly Scheduler Using Visual Studio

 This article provides a step-by-step instructions to configure Syncfusion Blazor Scheduler in a simple Blazor WebAssembly application using [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).